markpmlim/MetalCubemapping/Readme.md

 **Demo 3: Convert an EquiRectangular image to six 2D images.**

-This demo converts an EquiRectangular image (2:1) to six 2D images by rendering to an off-screen cube texture (MTLTextureTypeCube)
+This demo converts an EquiRectangular image (2:1) to six 2D images by rendering to an off-screen cubemap texture (with the type *MTLTextureTypeCube*)

 Once the view is displayed, the user may save the six 2D images generated by this Metal application to disk by pressing "s" or "S".
-He/she can visually compare the six 2D images (.hdr) with those within the "Images" folder of this project.
+He/she can visually compare the six 2D images (.HDR) with those within the *Images* folder of this project.
 The images within this folder were obtained by running the WebGL program at the link:

  https://matheowis.github.io/HDRI-to-CubeMap/